-Our public stockholders will be entitled to receive funds from the trust account only upon the earlier to occur of: (i) the completion of our initial business combination, (ii) the redemption of any public shares properly tendered in connection with a stockholder vote to amend any provisions of our amended and restated certificate of incorporation (A) to modify the substance or timing of our obligation to allow redemptions in connection with our initial business combination or to redeem 100% of our public shares if we do not complete our initial business combination by May 13, 2021 or the extension date, as applicable, or (B) with respect to any other provision relating to stockholders' rights or pre-initial business combination activity, and (iii) the redemption of all of our public shares if we are unable to complete our business combination by May 13, 2021 or the extension date, as applicable, subject to applicable law.
+Our public stockholders will be entitled to receive funds from the trust account only upon the earlier to occur of: (i) the completion of our initial business combination, (ii) the redemption of any public shares properly tendered in connection with a stockholder vote to amend any provisions of our amended and restated certificate of incorporation (A) to modify the substance or timing of our obligation to allow redemptions in connection with our initial business combination or to redeem 100% of our public shares if we do not complete our initial business combination by August 13, 2021 or the extension date, as applicable, or (B) with respect to any other provision relating to stockholders' rights or pre-initial business combination activity, and (iii) the redemption of all of our public shares if we are unable to complete our business combination by August 13, 2021 or the extension date, as applicable, subject to applicable law.
 In no other circumstances will a stockholder have any right or interest of any kind to or in the trust account.
 In the event we seek stockholder approval in connection with our initial business combination, a stockholder's voting in connection with the initial business combination alone will not result in a stockholder's redeeming its shares to us for an applicable pro rata share of the trust account.
 Such stockholder must have also exercised its redemption rights as described above.
+These provisions of our amended and restated certificate of incorporation, have also exercised its redemption rights as described above.
 These provisions of our amended and restated certificate of incorporation, may be amended with a stockholder vote.
-In particular, our amended and restated certificate of incorporation may be amended with the affirmative vote of the holders of at least 65% of all then outstanding shares of our common stock to extend the May 13, 2021 deadline by which we must have completed our business combination.
+In particular, our amended and restated certificate of incorporation may be amended with the affirmative vote of the holders of at least 65% of all then outstanding shares of our common stock to extend the August 13, 2021 deadline by which we must have completed our business combination.